jonathanKingston/jotter/source/_posts/2014-03-05-making-a-performance.markdown

 Firstly this code increases application risk for two factors:
 -    Introducing while loops in this nature are poorly understood, the [off by one error](http://en.wikipedia.org/wiki/Off-by-one_error) happens here easily.
 -    Adding in caching is another introduced risk:
-     -    it's easy to skip over these lines of code
+     -    It's easy to skip over these lines of code
      -    Cache rules can become sullied with lots of conditionals
      -    This stops the method being [indempotent](http://en.wikipedia.org/wiki/Idempotence), developers can easily mess with the global variable and cause issues.

-What is also worth commenting on here is actually these lines of code [don't always](http://jsperf.com/loops/145) give the performance improvement developers expect.
+What is also worth commenting on here, is actually these lines of code [don't always](http://jsperf.com/loops/145) give the performance improvement developers expect.
 Until proven the need for an optimisation and proven the performance improvement I would always leave them out, unless the coding style expects them.

 The questions I try to ask myself when writing an optimisation is: